 (prī′ă-pizm) Abnormal, painful, and continued erection of the penis caused by disease, occurring usually without sexual desire.
 SEE: erection.

-CAUSES: It may be due to lesions of the spinal cord above the lumbar region or to peripheral sensory irritants. ...
+CAUSES: It may be due to lesions of ...